 Standard moderate rooms are found in all moderates except the Cabins at Fort Wilderness.
-These standard rooms cost, on average across 2020, about $100/night more than standard value resort rooms and about half the cost of an average standard deluxe resort room.
+These standard rooms cost, on average, about $100/night more than standard value resort rooms and about half the cost of an average standard deluxe resort room.

 Your extra $100/night buys you about 50 more square feet than value rooms, in addition to queen beds (except in Caribbean Beach’s “Pirate Rooms”), double sinks, a coffee-maker, a table service restaurant (except at French Quarter), an indoor bar (except at Caribbean Beach), a pool slide, and hot tubs.
 The moderates also provide the most cost-effective way to sleep five (in the Alligator Bayou section of Riverside and in many Caribbean Beach rooms) and the most cost-effective way to get a full kitchen in the Cabins at Disney’s Fort Wilderness Resort.
 New rooms in Gran Destino Tower at Coronado Springs represent the first high rise moderate rooms, and the first such with access from interior corridors.

 Compared to the deluxes, the moderates have limited dining options (with the exception of Coronado Springs), no character meals, except for Caribbean Beach are less convenient to at least one theme park, and have far fewer services and amenities.
 Fortunately, living areas are more comparable in size to those in the deluxes than you might expect, especially deluxe resorts with smaller room sizes like those at the Animal Kingdom and Wilderness Lodges.